ntreimer/TEKSystems-Case-Study/README.md

 As a user, I would like to access a health facts page, so I can see how climate change affects me.

+As a user, I would like to see a history of my calculations, so I can track my progress